goldrake00/100_Days_of_Python/Day01/readme.md

-Learning Objectives
+## Learning Objectives

 Install the Python Version 3
-Use VSC to create python code
+Use VSC as IDE
 Printing
 Commenting
 String manipulationa and concatenation